-DAP4 Chunked Data Representation.
+DAP4 Chunked Data Representation

 An important capability for DAP4 is supporting client in determining when a data transmission fails.
 This is especially difficult when sending binaray data (Section ?).
 In order to support such a capability, the DAP4 protocol uses a simplified variation on the HTTP/1.1 chunked transmission format [cite] to serialize the data part of the response document so that errors are simple to detect.
 Furthermore, this format is independent of the form or content of that part of the response, so the same format can be used with different response forms or dropped when/if DAP is used with protocols that support out-of-band error signaling, simplifying our ongoing refinement of the protocol.